 The Goodwill Donation Cycle

 Goodwill is many things.
 We are a retailer.
 We are an industrial contracts operation.
 We are a recycler of household goods.
-But most importantly, we are a leader in training and workforce development services for persons with disabilities and other barriers.
+But most importantly, we are a leader in training and workforce development services for people with disabilities and other barriers to employment.
 Through the sale of donated goods in our retail stores, we are able to fund programs that provide for people seeking personal development and economic opportunity.

 Here’s how you help support the local economy through donating and shopping at Goodwill: